Privacy, collaboration and regulation: The new landscape for insurance companies

 However, this opportunity also comes with significant challenges:

-• Regulatory compliance: the data handled by insurers—medical, financial, behavioral—is heavily protected by laws such as the GDPR, local Data Protection Acts, and specific regulations in the healthcare and financial sectors.
+Regulatory compliance: the data handled by insurers—medical, financial, behavioral—is heavily protected by laws such as the GDPR, local Data Protection Acts, and specific regulations in the healthcare, insurance companies and financial sectors.

-In this context, Federated Learning, and particularly the platform developed by Sherpa.ai, offers an innovative solution: it allows AI models to be trained collaboratively without centralizing the data, which remains in its original location at all times.
+In this context, our platform, offers an innovative solution: it allows AI models to be trained collaboratively without centralizing the data, which remains in its original location at all times.c

 Insurers must extract value from customer data while ensuring strict privacy and regulatory compliance.
 Many of the most powerful advances in AI come from collaboration across organizations—a difficult task in an industry where competition and regulation limit data sharing.

 Federated Learning makes it possible to train AI models across entities without moving the data, preserving data sovereignty and enabling secure collaboration.
-Sherpa.ai provides the technological infrastructure and privacy mechanisms needed to make this a reality.
+Our AI platform provides the technological infrastructure and privacy mechanisms needed to make this a reality.

 1. More Accurate Premium Calculation